Staff

 Accounting Associate

-Prior to joining Proteus Fund in January 2023, Amy Rymer (she/her/hers) worked in operations and administration for several nonprofits and corporations, helping manage budgets, fundraise, create marketing materials, and run daily accounting activities.
-She is most passionate about doing this work within the context of an organization committed to social c...
+Prior to joining Proteus Fund in January 2023, Amy Rymer worked in operations and administration for several nonprofits and corporations, helping manage budgets, fundraise, create marketing materials, and run daily accounting activities.
+She is most passionate about doing this work within the context of an organization committed to social change.
+And she ...

 Earlier in her career, Amy was involved in youth work, developing and facilitating nonviolence curriculum at Starfinder Foundation and the Good Shepherd Mediation Diversion Program in Philadelphia.
 In addition, she spent a few years living in El Salvador to coordinate programs and facilitate nonviolence and trauma healing workshops in schools, churches, and communities in Central America.
 Before that, during her time as a journalist, she looked for ways to tell stories about people and perspectives that are often misunderstood or underrepresented.
 She holds a BA in Business Administration from Principia College and an MA in Journalism from the University of Missouri-Columbia.